This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Steak bites with chimichurri sauce are my favorite way to serve them!
 And, it takes about five minutes to make it.

 You can even marinate the steak tips ahead and make the sauce ahead as well.
 Then, when it’s time for your meal, all you have to do is sear the steak bites quickly and serve with the ready-made sauce.
 Yay!

 What Goes With Steak Bites

 The type of meal to make out of these is up to you!
-I’m sharing them as a steak bites appetizer with chimichurri sauce, but they are just as qualified to be your main dish for dinner.
+I’m sharing them as a steak bites appetizer with chimichurri sauce, but they would be delicious as a surf and turf appetizer with bacon wrapped shrimp, and they are just as qualified to be your main dish for dinner.

 They stand alone plenty well as an appetizer, but if you want to make them for dinner, just pair them with your favorite low carb side dish recipes.
 Here are a few ideas to get you started:

 How To Keep Steak Bites Warm

 Since the pieces are so small, steak bites cool down pretty quickly.
 Here are some ways to make your steak bites appetizer stay warm for longer:

 If you’re serving these steak bites with chimichurri sauce, having your sauce warm will prevent it from cooling down the steak.